1wunderkind/loopgpt-backend/STRIPE_SETUP_GUIDE.md

-# Stripe Setup Guide for LoopGPT Premium
+# Stripe Setup Guide for LooptOS Premium

-This guide will help you set up Stripe for LoopGPT Premium subscriptions.
+This guide will help you set up Stripe for LooptOS Premium subscriptions.

 ---